nsushant/ANT_OR_Lunch_Visits/README.md

 > - \$\$\$: < 15€

 > Note 2: Give the exact location of the place (i.e., the address)

+> Note 3: The pics field is optional.
+If you do give it, add you images in a subfolder of `\images` and put the relative path to this foler in the field pics.◊

 Example:
 ```md